 To mitigate this, as one possibility, we suggest the principle of ``eventual openness'' where data is initially embargoed and eventually made public ~\cite{lowe_publish_2017}.
-Moreover, differential privacy~\cite{dwork_algorithmic_2014} and decentralized information flow control~\cite{zeldovich_securing_2008}, might permit some transparency while preserving data privacy even during the sensitive early period.
+Moreover, differential privacy~\cite{dwork_algorithmic_2014} and decentralised information flow control~\cite{zeldovich_securing_2008} permit some transparency while preserving data privacy even during the sensitive early period.
 Full query engines that respect the privacy constraints across multiple users are also an emerging area; e.g. the multiverse database architecture~\cite{marzoev_towards_2019}.
-It may also be useful to only partially reveal source data to avoid full disclosure and respect privacy, but allow subsequent auditing by third-parties who are granted access to the source information and can independently verify it, and use permissionless distributed ledgers for immutability~\cite{goodman_tezos_2014}.
+These capabilities could provide scientists and policymakers with the tools they need to balance privacy and transparency.
+It may also be useful to {\em partially} reveal source data to avoid full disclosure, but allow subsequent auditing by third-parties who are granted access to the source information and can independently verify it.